 Bolivia’s position in the Central Andes has made it one of the hubs of Andean civilizations for generations and its historical legacies continue to peek through into modernity.
 Lake Titicaca holds special cultural significance for the diverse peoples of the region while the burgeoning city of La Paz seems to cling to the spiritual relics of a forgotten past.
 Sucre and Potosi are infused with traces of the economic gravitas they once held in the Spanish colonies.
-But Bolivia is not just a land of historical and political intrigue; the iconic Salar de Uyuni is otherworldly in its ethereal splendor.
-Bolivia as a destination is simultaneously stunning and rustic, demanding a true spirit of adventure from travellers who are prepared to forgoe elements of comfort for the remarkable rewards of traversing this country’s terrain.
-On this eight day Bolivia: Salt flats and silver itinerary, experience the essence of this rich region.
+But Bolivia is not just a land of historical and political intrigue; the iconic Salar de Uyuni is otherworldly in its ethereal splendor and Eduardo Avaroa National Reserve is not only visually spectacular, but filled with a fascinating mix of flora and fauna.
+Bolivia as a destination is simultaneously stunning and rustic, demanding a true spirit of adventure from travellers who are prepared to forgo elements of comfort for the remarkable rewards of traversing this country’s terrain.
+On this 10-day Bolivia: Salt flats and silver itinerary, experience the essence of this rich region.

 - Take a cable car to El Alto to see the colorful Cholet buildings guided by the architect himself, Freddy Mamani

-- Marvel at the crystalline purity of the Salar de Uyuni.
+- Marvel at the crystalline purity of the Salar de Uyuni salt flats

 Day 1 La Paz Arrival in La Paz.
 Overnight at ATIX.

-Day 2 La Paz City tour of La Paz, taking in the Witches’ Market, Museum of Ethnography and Salar Gallery.
+Day 2 La Paz City tour of La Paz, taking in the Witches’ Market, a cable car ride over the capital, and the Museum of Ethnography and Folklore.
 Table reservation at Ali Pacha.
-Then visit the Moon Valley OR Cholet buildings with the architect.
+Choose from a selection of afternoon activities like a visit to Moon Valley or Salar Art Gallery.
 Overnight at ATIX.

-Day 3 La Paz - Lake Titicaca Transfer to Huatajata on the edge of Lake Titicaca.
-Cruise to Moon Island and visit the ruins of the Iñak Uyu and Sun Island.
-Dinner and overnight at Posada del Inca Eco Lodge.
+Day 3 La Paz - Lake Titicaca Transfer to Copacabana on the edge of Lake Titicaca.
+Cruise to Sun Island and hike to Pilkocaina temple.
+Dinner and overnight at Ecolodge La Estancia.

-Day 4 Lake Titicaca - La Paz Visit the Inca Grand Stairs and Sacred Fountain then cruise to Copacabana.
-Back to La Paz with dinner at acclaimed restaurant Gustu.
-Overnight at ATIX.
+Day 4 Lake Titicaca - La Paz Visit the Inca Grand Stairs and Sacred Fountain then have lunch and visit a handicraft market.
+Visit Moon Island before a transfer back to La Paz.
+Dinner at acclaimed restaurant Gustu.
+Overnight ATIX.

 Day 5 La Paz – Sucre Fly to Sucre, Bolivias's most beautiful city.
 Explore the key sites.
-Overnight Hotel Parador.
+Overnight Hotel Parador Santa Maria La Real

-Day 7 Potosí - Uyuni By road to the mesmerizing salt flats of Uyuni for an excursion.
+Day 8 Uyuni Explore the mesmerising salt flats of Uyuni for an excursion.
 Dinner at overnight at Luna Salada and evening stargazing.

-Day 8 Uyuni - La Paz Visit village of Colchani.
+Day 10 Eduardo Avaroa Reserve - Uyuni - La Paz Discover the beautiful natural surroundings and geology including the Sol de Mañana Geysers and Dali Desert.
 Transfer to the airport for a local flight to La Paz.
 Departure via international flight.

 An English-speaking Aracari representative will greet you at your international arrival with a customized welcome pack, complete with a booklet of your trip itinerary and other useful information.
 You will then be whisked off to your hotel in La Paz and assisted with all check-in procedures.